How To Spot Fake Emails and Phishing Scams

 I'm not expecting any payment from this company...

-Most phishing emails are sent out at random.
-Even when (by chance) an email appears to be from a company you have an account with, the fact it's unexpected should always make you question it.
+Most phishing attacks are sent out at random.
+Even when (by chance) a message appears to be from a company you have an account with, the fact it's unexpected should always make you question it.

 Always pause & ask: